One of the best ways to add value to your home is by adding space.

-A Party Wall agreement may be needed if your extension requires ground work or the use of steel supports that could affect a neighbouring property.
+A Party Wall agreement may be needed if your extension requires groundwork or the use of steel supports that could affect the structure of a neighbouring property, or properties.

-But doing so can mean a better result.
+But doing so can often mean a better result.

-Architects can make better use of space when designing your extension, so if you have specific needs and goals you want to achieve from the additional space, it could pay to have a professional in your corner.
+Architects are trained to make better use of space when designing your extension, so if you have specific needs and goals you want to achieve, it could pay to have a professional in your corner.

 This is arguably the most important decision you'll make around your extension project.

-There's no better confirmation of a tradesperson's work than work of mouth, even in this digital age where reviews and comments are readily available online.
+There's no better confirmation of a tradesperson's work than word of mouth, even in this digital age where reviews and comments are readily available online.

 Get quotes from at least five companies and match them up with your budget for the work.